hack-technicolor/hack-technicolor/docs/Recovery.md

     If your gateway stopped working normally after some mods or tweaks, it is very unlikely you messed up the firmware partitions since all your mods and settings are stored in the `userfs` or `rootfs_data` partition instead.
 	Reloading a firmware in such situations won't make any difference unless you load a different version which is known to somehow work fine enough with your messed up mods & settings.

-This should work for any known Technicolor device build on a Broadcom BCM63xx platoform.
+This should work for any known Technicolor device build on a Broadcom BCM63xx platform.
 Since basically forever, Technicolor gateways have had a corrupt firmware recovery mechanism built in.

 By holding down a button at power on on the gateway, while the appropriate software is running on your PC, you can reload firmware into the first firmware bank of the gateway, `bank_1` (no one has observed it writing to `bank_2`).